Industrial Fastener · Screws Series

 The traditional black color comes from a phosphate conversion coating that provides modest corrosion resistance during construction (between framing and finishing).
 It's not for permanent outdoor use — for that, choose deck screws or stainless screws.

-Need a quote on Drywall Screw?
+Ready to quote Drywall Screw?